qyyin0516/DepMap-analysis/README.md

 However, the folder `DepMap-analysis/dataset` is stored in Google Drive because of the file size limitations of GitHub.
 Please download the folder via https://drive.google.com/drive/folders/1CWI-P40QcIpNmYxleX5y-6KvhfznYadg?usp=sharing.
 Thank you!

 ## Usage
-Executing `code/gene/main.py` evaluates the supervised models (xNNDriver), providing fitness metrics such as AUC and accuracy, along with identifying important pathways.
-Users need to specify the input gene list and the output file name for the fitness results of all genes (AUC and accuracy).
+Executing `code/gene/main.py` evaluates the supervised models (xNNDriver), providing driver potential scores along with identifying important pathways.
+Users need to specify the input gene list and the output file name for the fitness results of all genes.
 Similarly, executing `code/mutation/main.py` (xAEDriver) generates DVRs and calculates the relevance scores of pathways, averaged across all cell lines.
 Users should specify the output file name for the DVRs and pathways.

 The list below is the options for `code/gene/main.py`.

-    --input_gene                    path of input gene list (required) --output_performance            path of output fitness results (required) --if_functional                 if functional SNPs are used (optional, default: True) --n_hidden                      number of hidden layers of the neural network (optional, default: 3) --learning_rate                 learning rate (optional, default: 0.01)
+    --input_gene                    path to the input CSV file containing the list of genes (required) --output_performance            path to save the output CSV file with model performance (required) --if_functional                 if this flag is set, filter mutations to include only functional ones based on COSMIC and ClinVar (optional, default: True)
-    --batch_size                    batch size (optional, default: 128)
+    --n_hidden                      number of hidden layers in the neural network (optional, default: 3) --learning_rate                 learning rate for the Adam optimizer (optional, default: 0.01) --batch_size                    batch size for mini-batch gradient descent (optional, default: 128) --num_epochs                    number of training epochs (optional, default: 100) --gamma                         L2 regularization parameter (optional, default: 0.0001) --score_cutoff                  driver potential score threshold for saving pathway importance results (optional, default: 0.55)
-    --num_epochs                    epochs for training the neural network (optional, default: 100) --alpha                         L2 regularization parameter (optional, default: 0.0001) --AUC_cutoff                    threshold to measure the gene is a driver gene or not (optional, default: 0.6) --Dp_cutoff                     threshold to measure the pathway is important or not (optional, default: 0.1)
+    --Dp_cutoff                     Dp cutoff for identifying important pathways (optional, default: 0.1)

 Here is an example.